Author: Ahsan Qureshi

 Search term analyzer output table showing spend, conversions, tags, and recommended bid actions

-What it outputs: Table of search terms with spend, conversions, CPA/ROAS, tags (keep/negate/adjust), and suggested bid actions.
+What it outputs: A term-level table with spend, conversions, CPA/ROAS, tags, and recommended bid actions (raise, lower, negative).

 Open the Search Term Analyzer